leo-tasso/Smart-Car-Washing-System-IoT/README.md

 [Link to diagram](https://lucid.app/lucidchart/5a9f6e87-3f6f-4bd8-887e-7e449b729c18/edit?invitationId=inv_421cef2f-60e6-4f72-8690-d0ec44e2a91e)

+To run the rust gui, inside the rust/smart_car_washing_app folder:
+``cargo run -r``

+To upload the arduino program you can use platformIo.

 We want to realise an embedded system called Smart Car-Washing System.
 The prototype  is meant to simulate a simple smart system for car washing.